PST

 Valmik Nahata

-Light Mode
+Light

 I'm also inspired by the work of Richard Feynman, Christopher Paolini, Dan Brown, and J.R.R.
 Tolkien.
 I've always related to Bilbo Baggins’ poem in The Fellowship of the Ring: